Owlet7/wadfusion/README.md

 WadFusion requires `id1-res.wad` and `id24res.wad` for Legacy of Rust.

 If IWADs from the Unity or KEX-based re-releases are also included (must be named `doomunity.wad`, `doom2unity.wad`, `tntunity.wad`, `plutoniaunity.wad` or `doomkex.wad`, `doom2kex.wad`, `tntkex.wad`, `plutoniakex.wad`), WadFusion will extract widescreen assets from them.
 These versions can also be used as the main WADs for extraction, but do keep in mind that they are censored.

-The versions of `nerve.wad` in these releases include a unique intermission screen, but renaming them isn't necessary—WadFusion will recognize them, and they aren't censored the way the IWADs are.
+The versions of `nerve.wad` in these re-releases include a unique intermission screen, but renaming them isn't necessary—WadFusion will recognize them, and they aren't censored the way the IWADs are.

-If `extras.wad` from the Unity or KEX-based re-releases is included, WadFusion will extract the official "secret revealed" sound, and some status bar icons that can be used by custom HUDs.
+If `extras.wad` from the re-releases is included, WadFusion will extract the official "secret revealed" sound, and some status bar icons that can be used by custom HUDs.
 If the version from the KEX-based re-release is used, WadFusion will also extract Andrew Hulshult's "IDKFA" covers of the DOOM and DOOM II soundtracks, which can be toggled from the WadFusion options mod menu in GZDoom.

 None of the "official add-on" content from the Unity or KEX-based re-releases of DOOM and DOOM II is supported.